-So my editor has charged me with sharing some of the photographic knowledge I keep stored up in my head.
-He has also charged me with being concise, the idea being that you rock up to the post, digest it in a matter of minutes and head off into the world ready to apply what you’ve learned.
+So today my editor has asked me to share some advice on the best ways to take pictures of stars.
+He’s also charged me with being concise, the idea being that you digest the piece in a matter of minutes, then head off into the world ready to apply what you’ve learned.

-There are two types of star shot available to you, unless you happen to work for NASA.
+Unless you happen to work for NASA, there are two types of star shot available to you,

-One is a fixed shot of the stars, highlighting an awesome bit of sky such as the Milky Way, like this:
+One is a fixed shot of the stars highlighting an awesome bit of sky such as the Milky Way, like the one below.

 The other is the classic “star trails” shot, where you take advantage of the movement of the earth through the heavens, and create funky lines, like the one at the beginning of the post.

-Now I’m going to tell you how to do both of those.
+Now I’m going to teach you how to take both of them.

-You are going to need a camera, and also a tripod.
+You are going to need a camera with manual settings, and also a tripod.
 If you don’t have the latter, at the very least you’ll need something to put the camera on where it can stay entirely still for 20-30 seconds.

-If you are shooting star trails, you’ll need a remote release, spare batteries, a flask of coffee, and, depending on your location, warm things to wear.
+If you’re shooting star trails, you’ll need a remote release, spare batteries, a flask of strong coffee, and, depending on your location, warm things to wear.

-A flashlight is also likely to be handy so you can see what you are doing.
+A flashlight will also come in handy so you can see what you’re doing.
 To conserve your night vision, put a red filter over top.
 If you don’t have one, several folded layers of red cellophane and a rubber band to hold them in place will do.

-Finally, if you have a smartphone, a free star application can help you find the parts of the sky you are interested in.
+Finally, if you have a smartphone, a free star application can help you find the parts of the sky you’re interested in.

-Whatever type of star shot you want, you need to be in Manual mode, with your aperture as wide open as it can go.
-I’d also recommend shooting in RAW as it will make post processing a lot easier.
+Whatever type of star shot you want, you’ll need to be in Manual mode, with your aperture as wide open as it can go.
+I’d also recommend shooting in RAW as it will make post-processing a lot easier.

-Then, you control the amount of light by setting the ISO rating and the shutter speed, at which point you need to decide the type of shot you are taking.
+From there, control the amount of light by setting the ISO rating and the shutter speed.
+At this point, you need to decide the type of shot you are taking.

 Put simply, divide the number 600 by the focal length of your lens (a number in mm), to give you the maximum number of seconds the shutter can be open for.

-For example, if shooting with a 17mm wide angle, I would divide 600 by 17, giving me a maximum exposure of around 35 seconds.
+For example, if shooting with a 17mm wide-angle lens, I’d divide 600 by 17, giving me a maximum exposure of around 35 seconds.
 The two “fixed” shots in this post were shot with exposures of 30 seconds at a focal length of 17mm.

-Not all cameras are created equally, and it is here that more expensive cameras with bigger sensors can really shine through, picking up wonderful amounts of light with low noise even at higher ISO ratings.
+Not all cameras are created equal, and it is here that more expensive cameras with bigger sensors can really shine through.
+They’ll pick up large amounts of light with low noise, even at higher ISO ratings.

 Experiment with a few shots at different ISO ratings.
-Use the maximum exposure time available to you without the stars starting to blur, keeping the ISO to acceptable noise levels, until you get something you are happy with.
+Use the maximum exposure time available to you without the stars starting to blur, keeping the ISO to acceptable noise levels, until you get something you’re happy with.

 Lastly, don’t forget the composition!
 Great star shots often have something in the foreground, either illuminated with a torch or an interesting silhouette.
 Again, experiment with your surroundings to see what works.